Prince Edward County, Ontario: Hockey

-Driving south on Loyalist Highway 33 to the village of Wellington.
-Proudly displayed on billboards as you arrive in the small town of 1,700 — located 15 kilometers west of Picton in Prince Edward County — is ‘Home of the Dukes.’

-Every season for the past dozen years the Wellington Dukes have finished at, or near the top of the II-tier league.
+Wellington Dukes, located in the village of Wellington, 15 kilometers west of Picton in Prince Edward County, are a prominent fixture in the II-tier league.
+Over the past twelve seasons, the Wellington Dukes consistently secure top positions in their league.

-Prince Edward Community Centre located at 375 Main Street is where the Picton Pirates Junior C Hockey Team play their home games, Nicknamed the "Patcheyes", the Picton Pirates were founded in 1989 as members of the Eastern Ontario Junior C Hockey League.
+The Prince Edward Community Centre at 375 Main Street serves as the home arena for the Picton Pirates Junior C Hockey Team, known as the "Patcheyes."
+The Picton Pirates, founded in 1989, participate in the Eastern Ontario Junior C Hockey League.

-Picton recently won the 2011 Empire "B" Junior C Championship after beating 2nd place Amherstview Jets 4–3 in the best of 7 and 1st place and defending champions Napanee Raiders in their best of seven series 4–2.

-In the spring of 2013, The Pirates became the seventh team from Eastern Ontario since the 1930s to win the Ontario Hockey Association's Schmalz Cup, emblematic of Junior C supremacy in the province.
+Picton claimed the 2011 Empire "B" Junior C Championship by defeating the Amherstview Jets 4–3 and the defending champions, Napanee Raiders, 4–2 in best-of-seven series.
+In 2013, the Pirates added to their legacy by winning the Ontario Hockey Association's Schmalz Cup, solidifying their Junior C supremacy in the province with a five-game victory over the Essex 73's.

-The Pirates defeated the Essex 73's five games to one to capture the OHA title.

 Sailing

-Prince Edward County is surrounded by just over 500 km of shoreline offering a dozen or more sheltered harbors and many facilities that cater to boating are located throughout, including full-service marinas.
-The County has a rich sailing history which can be discovered at Mariners Park Museum in South Marysburgh.
-For those interested in a broader collection of maritime material, Picton is also home to The Archives and Collections Society which offers more than two hundred thousand documents on the Great Lakes and the sea, maritime history and navigation.
+Prince Edward County boasts over 500 kilometers of shoreline, offering numerous sheltered harbors and boating facilities.
+The region's rich sailing history is preserved at the Mariners Park Museum in South Marysburgh.
+Additionally, Picton is home to the Archives and Collections Society which houses an extensive collection of documents related to the Great Lakes, maritime history, and navigation.

-The Prince Edward County Yacht Club located in Picton Harbour offers a junior sailing program for children aged 10–18 using monohull dinghies sailing in the pristine water out of Waupoos Marina.
-PECYC uses CYA certified instructors and successful students are granted CYA certificates.
+The Prince Edward County Yacht Club, situated in Picton Harbour, offers a junior sailing program for youngsters aged 10–18, utilizing monohull dinghies for on-water instruction.
+The program is led by CYA certified instructors, and so successful participants receive CYA certificates.

-County Sailing Adventures offer daily sailing cruises out of Waupoos Marina in some of the best fresh water sailing grounds in the world.
-You can sail the edge of the infamous Marysburgh Vortex or anchor off Little Bluff for lunch and a swim.
+For those seeking sailing adventures, County Sailing Adventures provides daily cruises departing from Waupoos Marina, offering access to some of the finest freshwater sailing grounds globally.
+Visitors can sail to the edge of the Marysburgh Vortex or anchor off Little Bluff for lunch and a refreshing swim.

 Government

 Despite the official name, Prince Edward is not a county by the standard Ontario definition.
-It is a single-tier municipal government with city status and handles all municipal services.
+It is a single-tier municipal government and handles all municipal services.
 The former county seat and current council hall is located at the Shire Hall, in Picton.
 Officially, the area is the smallest single-tier municipality in Ontario and consists of the merged governments of the original county and the 10 former towns, villages and townships, that governed the area until 1997.

 Education

 Post-secondary

-Prince Edward County is in close proximity to top educational institutions in Kingston and Belleville including Queen’s University, the Royal Military College of Canada, St. Lawrence College and Loyalist College.
+Prince Edward County is near top educational institutions in Kingston and Belleville including Queen’s University, the Royal Military College of Canada, St. Lawrence College and Loyalist College.